JuliaLang/julia/doc/manual/performance-tips.rst

                x[2]
            end

-Beware using it before a function declaration will have no effect, the correct way to encapsule a function or block of code is inside a ``begin`` ``end`` statement.
+Be aware that using it before a function declaration will have no effect.
+To use :obj:`@inbounds` on a block of code, put it before a ``begin ... end`` statement.

     julia> @inbounds function g(x)  #Won't remove bound checks nor warn you for i in 1:10